PLUNA: Collapse

 In 2016, a Uruguayan court concluded that no Leadgate executives were responsible for Pluna's collapse.
 Two years later, in 2018 a Panamanian-based investment consortium named Caballero Verde S. de R.L. took ownership of LARAH, which still owned 75% of Pluna's shares.
 The consortium plans to seek compensation from the Uruguayan government for Pluna's demise.

 Destinations

-A PLUNA CRJ-900 at Aeroparque Jorge Newbery in 2009.

 As of April 2011, PLUNA linked Uruguay with two destinations in Argentina, one in Chile, one in Paraguay, and eight in Brazil.
 The following is a list of destinations that were served by PLUNA as part of its scheduled services throughout its history: